Kate Middleton's Latest Video Chat Will Boost Your Mood

 Lucky for us, her video calls were shared on Twitter.
 And it's the kind of mood-booster we could all use right now.

-"Hello, very nice to meet you," Kate tells a proud momma who gave birth the night before with lighthearted giggle.
+"Hello, very nice to meet you," Kate tells a proud momma who gave birth the night before with a giggle.
 "This is definitely a first, I think.
 He's so sweet.
 Aww congratulations."

 In another chat, the 38-year-old royal has a sweet moment with a health care worker.